visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/GoText.md

 <h1 style="text-align: center;">Dataset: Game of Thrones</h1>

+## UpSet Introduction

+This UpSet plot shows game of thrones characters and their identities.
+A character can have multiple identities (houses, gender, killing condition,etc.).
+The sets are identities.
+The items are game of thrones characters.
+The intersections show how many characters have exactly the same identities.

 ## Dataset Properties

 The dataset contains 20 sets and 238 elements, of which 7 sets are shown in the plot.